RobinMeis/TTNmon-Backend/README.md

 1. The Authentication header is checked
 2. If valid the device serial is checked
 3. Only if the device serial is registered to the users key, the data accepted

+## Directories
+- webhook/ Contains the webhook for the TTN HTTP integration